 We’ve mentioned a few examples above, but the true answer is anywhere!
 Working abroad for a summer isn’t limited to specific countries.
 There are loads of options.
 Head to Shanghai to teach English and spend your afternoons off eating crab shell pies, scaling 127-story skyscrapers, and visiting classical gardens.

 Alternatively, make for Canada’s Vancouver and its ecological internships.
 Here you’ll find a green city with sprawling Stanley Park, towering mountains to summit, and artsy enclaves to explore.
+And with cheap shipping to Canada from UK you can keep moving costs down.

 How to Deal With Shipping While Working Abroad?